 In an attempt to fight off this ‘attack’ – your body activates all its defences, causing the symptoms of hay fever.

 Pregnancy can make these symptoms much worse and harder to deal with, since mothers-to-be are often advised to steer clear of certain kinds of medication.

-Tackling hay fever in pregnant women can be slightly more difficult than normal, since your body already has a range of hormonal changes to contend with.
+Tackling hay fever in pregnant women can be difficult, since your body already has a range of hormonal changes to contend with.

-While most mothers-to-be are advised to avoid many types of medication, in some cases, symptoms can be so severe that medicine will be recommended.
+While mothers-to-be are advised to avoid certain medication, in some cases, symptoms are so severe that medicine will be recommended.

 If you’re experiencing a severe attack of hay fever during your pregnancy, don’t delay – speak to a doctor today and they may recommend nasal sprays or eye drops to help you.